bhk/rio/concepts.md

 value.

-However, dynamic languaes are not incompatible with the notion of typed structures and arrays, which can allow a precise, efficient memory layout.
+However, dynamic languaes are not incompatible with the notion of typed structures and vectors, which can allow a precise, efficient memory layout.
 The best example of this is LuaJIT and its C FFI, which can actually be used to great effect without ever calling into C.  Another example is JavaScript's typed arrays.